moja-global/moja_global_docs/docs/DevelopmentSetup/visual_studio_win_example.rst

    cd Source\build

 .. figure:: ../images/installation_vs2019_flint.example/Step2.png
-   :alt: Creating a build Directory for Cloned FLINT.example repo
+   :alt: Creating a build Directory for Cloned FLINT.example repository and moving into it using Command Prompt
    :align: center
    :width: 600px

-   Creating a build Directory for Cloned FLINT.example repo
+   Creating a build Directory for Cloned FLINT.example repository and moving into it using Command Prompt

 Now depending on which type of simulation you want to execute, you may run one of the following generate commands: